Preble Street's teen shelter at full capacity

 PORTLAND, Maine — Youth homelessness is an ongoing problem statewide.
-That has been more noticeable recently, as Preble Street's John Kriesler Teen Shelter in Portland has been at maximum capacity for a week.
+That has been more noticeable recently, as Preble Street's Joe Kreisler Teen Shelter in Portland has been at maximum capacity for a week.
 It's the first time this has happened since February of 2020.

 The shelter can house up to 24 people between 12 and 20 years old.
 Preble Street officials said youth are typically there for an average of three to six months before they can change living situations.
 The recent increase in need is due in part to fewer available services, as well as teens who age out of those programs.